-What needs to be considered for home birth care during COVID-19 Alert levels 3 & 4?
+What needs to be considered for home birth care during COVID-19 Alert level 2?

-As with all midwifery care, planning for home birth during COVID-19 Alert levels 3 & 4 needs to occur in partnership between the woman and midwife.
-In order to reduce the risk of viral transmission to the woman, the baby, anyone in her bubble, and the midwives, the following specific recommendations apply:
+As with all midwifery care, planning for home birth during COVID-19 Alert level 2 needs to occur in partnership between the woman and midwife.
+In order to reduce the risk of viral transmission to the woman, the baby, her whanau, and the midwives, the following specific recommendations apply:

-- The woman is well, and does not have suspected or confirmed COVID-19 - Everyone in the woman's household bubble is well and does not have suspected or confirmed COVID-19 - The woman and her household bubble have been staying at home as per alert levels 3 & 4 requirements, except to travel to essential services (midwifery appointments, grocery shopping etc).
+- The woman is well, and does not have suspected or confirmed COVID-19 - Everyone in the woman's household is well and does not have suspected or confirmed COVID-19. - Any support people who will be with the woman during labour and birth are well and do not have suspected or confirmed COVID-19. - Midwives make a clinical decision about wearing personal protective equipment during labour care and as birth approaches, as per the Ministry of Health guidance.